Arnica, Missouri

+Unincorporated community in Missouri, U.S.

 Arnica is an unincorporated community in Cedar County, in the U.S. state of Missouri.

 History

 A post office called Arnica was established in 1883, and remained in operation until 1907.
 The community took its name from a nearby spring where arnica grew.

 In 1925, Arnica had 110 inhabitants.

+The only thing remaining of Arnica is a circular driveway, and a cluster of buildings at 19925 E. 950 Rd.

+Location

+Located northeast of Stockton.
+Drive 2.6 miles east on Missouri highway 32, until you come to Missouri route M. Turn left and you will drive 2.9 miles.
+This is where the junction with Missouri route AA is located.
+After turning onto this road, go 2.4 miles, and you will reach a curve where 950 Rd meets AA.
+After going approximately 275 yards, there is a circular driveway where Arnica is located.